-Athens, Greece was recently named as the host city for the 2014 European Travel Blog Exchange conference.
+Athens, Greece, was recently named the host city for the 2014 European Travel Blog Exchange conference.

 I've never been to Greece, so I immediately bought a ticket, thus committing myself to a trans-Atlantic trip this Fall.

 As I did in 2012 when the conference was held in Costa Brava, I will make a more extensive trip out of it.

 The only question is where to go and when?

 Given the impressive display Russia put on hosting the Winter Olympics earlier this year, combined with their ever-more-progressive views on LGBT issues and commitment to an independent Ukraine free to plot its course politically, I've decided to spend my tourist dollars in Sochi this Summer.